Skip to Content

 12. Africa is Not a Country by Margy Burns Knight

-So many kids (and even some adults) don’t realize that Africa is the name of a continent made up of lots of countries.
-The book Africa is Not a Country is a great book to clear that up.
+So many kids (and even some adults) don’t realize that Africa is the name of a continent made up of many countries.
+The book Africa is Not a Country is great to clear that up.

 This book showcases kids from all across Africa living their lives at school, at home, at work, and at play.
 These kids live in the city as well as rural areas.